Sullivan Act: New York City license holders

-In New York State, apart from New York City, the practices for the issuance of concealed carry licenses vary from county to county.
+In New York State, outside New York City, the practices for issuing concealed carry licenses vary from county to county.

 In New York City, the licensing authority is the police department, which rarely issues carry licenses to anyone except retired police officers, or those who can describe why the nature of their employment (for example, a diamond merchant who regularly carries gemstones, or a district attorney who regularly prosecutes dangerous criminals) requires carrying a concealed handgun.
 Critics of the law have alleged that New Yorkers with political influence, wealth, or celebrity appear to be issued licenses more liberally.
 The New York Post, the New York Sun, and other newspapers have periodically obtained the list of licensees through Freedom of Information Act requests and have published the names of individuals they consider to be wealthy, famous, or politically connected that have been issued carry licenses by the city police department.

 Several NYPD license division officers and others were convicted in federal court for participating in a bribery scheme where they accepted bribes from at least 2012 through 2016 in exchange for hundreds of permits in instances where permits would not be approved.
-These officers conspired with "expediting" businesses and some created these businesses after retiring from the police force.
+These officers conspired with "expediting" businesses, and some created these businesses after retiring from the police force.